-You will work closely with a faculty advisor of your choosing when completing your honors thesis/capstone.
+You will work closely with a faculty mentor of your choice when completing your Honors Thesis.

 As you are completing courses in your freshman through junior years, embrace opportunities to get to know your professors.
-You will later be able to contact these professors when you are narrowing down your options for a thesis/capstone advisor.
-Most departments have an official Honors Faculty Advisor who can help connect you with a potential thesis/capstone advisor if you are unsure how to get started.
+You will later be able to contact these professors when you are narrowing down your options for a thesis mentor.
+Most departments have an official Honors Faculty Advisor who can help connect you with a potential thesis mentor if you are unsure how to get started.